cockroachdb/cockroachdb-parser/README.md

 `cockroachdb-parser` is a snapshot of the parser package and all its dependencies from the [CockroachDB repo](repo).
-The smaller package is Apache licensed and contains less dependencies to pull in when configuring compared to `go get`.
+The smaller package is Apache licensed and contains less dependencies to pull in when configuring compared to `go get github.com/cockroachdb/cockroach`.

 The SHA this is based off is available in `version`.